Unplanned Maintenance

 What Is Unplanned Maintenance?

 Unplanned maintenance encompasses all aspects of the reactive response that a maintenance team engages in when equipment fails without warning.
-Usually, this highlights more of what’s missing rather than what’s present.
+The response typically lacks scheduling, preparation, or backup plans.
+Whether motors overheat mid-shift or gearboxes seize during production ramps, impacts are immediate and disruptive.

 By definition, unplanned maintenance refers to any corrective action performed outside of a scheduled maintenance plan.
-It’s triggered by sudden failures that weren’t predicted or prevented, typically due to wear, missed inspections, or undetected anomalies.
-These aren’t just inconvenient breakdowns.
+Failures trigger from wear, missed inspections, or undetected anomalies.
+These events signal blind spots in maintenance processes and asset health visibility.

 In high-throughput environments, unplanned maintenance is more of an operational liability than a technical issue.
-Every hour spent responding to an unexpected failure puts pressure on your team, inflates costs, and disrupts everything from shift planning to order delivery.
+Every hour spent responding to unexpected failures pressures teams, inflates costs, and disrupts everything from shift planning to order delivery.

 Unplanned vs. Unscheduled Maintenance: Why the Difference Matters

-Consider the following scenario: A technician notes a bearing running hot but fails to log it.
-When the bearing seizes a week later, the response is unplanned.
-However, if the bearing was flagged for replacement but simply hadn’t been scheduled yet, it remains unscheduled, even if the timing was unfortunate.
+Example: A technician notes a bearing running hot but fails to log it.
+When bearing seizure occurs a week later, the response is unplanned.
+However, if it was flagged for replacement but simply not yet scheduled, it remains unscheduled despite the unfortunate timing.

 Common Causes of Unplanned Maintenance